sf-wdi-21/Racing_Game_Project/README.md

 ###Workflow & Submission
 This file is where you will document your project.
 Full project requirements and instructions are [here](https://github.com/sf-wdi-18/notes/blob/master/projects/project_1.md)!
-T

 * Fork this repository.
 * Clone the `Project_1_TTT` repo from *your* gitHub account onto your computer.